4 Insights for Automating Remote Device Management for Self-Storage With OpenTech + Canopy

 Traditionally, facility managers oversee everything on-site at a self-storage property.
 In the words of Chiti, they must know, “What's going on at the property?
 What happened to the trash guy?
 Who dumped the stuff over there?
 Who ran into the gutter?
 Everything was the manager.”
 For one person to juggle so many tasks is difficult, which makes using technology to make facility management easier especially appealing.

 For example, Chiti relates, “We have people that are saying [how] a small leak at their property, if caught early, is a couple hundred dollars challenge.
-[But] a big leak when it gets into the rest of the facility — and it gets into the different self storage units — can be a hundreds of thousands of dollars problem.”
+[But] a big leak when it gets into the rest of the facility — and it gets into the different self-storage units — can be a hundreds of thousands of dollars problem.”
 He suggests that much like fire alarms, “buildings are needing more and more devices to detect what's going on quicker — because there's nobody there, and it could be nobody there for a whole week in some cases.”

 Chiti believes that technology like Canopy can provide a real-time command center, a "central nervous system," to self-storage operators, keeping facility owners informed of operations.
 In many cases, such a command center can even replicate the knowledge previously held by the manager.
 As Chiti put it, "We can use Canopy to extrapolate [what’s happening at the facility] and bring it back into our own command center," he says.
 This ensures quicker responses when issues arise.